elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 And this rule contains one or more <field> values
 When user opens the upgrade preview
-The <field> diff accordion panel should display its grouped rule properties And each property should have its name displayed inside the panel
+The <field> diff accordion panel should display its grouped rule properties And each property should have its name displayed inside the panel above its value

 Examples:
 | field              |